jayullman/markdown-previewer/README.md

 I used React.js to create the UI and state management for this project.
 I paid special attention to managing state from the topmost component, <App/>, and then delegating state changes down to its children (the input and output divs).
 The children were able to communicate with the <App/> component via a passed down callback from <App/>

+Notes:
-Note: this is the first project I built using React.
+This is the first project I built using React.
 I used the create-react-app module for the boilerplate for this project.
 The project is currently being hosted by Github pages at https://libeja.github.io/markdown-previewer/

+This was also the first project using ES6 syntax and modules along with Webpack.